AleksMD/social_network/README.md

 After database was created update DATABASE section in settings.py
 ### Info
-***In order to be able to use email hunter service you have to own valid api_key.
+***In order to be able to use email hunter service you should have valid api_key.
 In app settings it set to None by DEFAULT*** To get EmailHunter API key sign up on their official web site.